 What have humans gained from animal testing?
 Are we getting closer to finding a cure for HIV, cancer, and other diseases through animal experiments?
-These 11 animal testing statistics will help you understand how animal experiments (don’t) work and what we’re (not) getting out of them.
+These 11 animal testing statistics will help you understand how animal experiments don’t work and that we’re not seeing benefits from them.

-1. Each year, more than 110 million animals—including mice, frogs, dogs, rabbits, monkeys, fish, and birds—are killed in U.S. laboratories.
+1. Every year, more than 110 million animals—including mice, frogs, dogs, rabbits, monkeys, fish, and birds—are killed in U.S. laboratories.

-Experimenters force animals to inhale toxic fumes, immobilize them in restraint devices, drill holes into their skulls, mutilate their brains, and burn their skin and eyes—and if the animals don’t die in the process, they’re killed afterward.
-Whether it’s for biology lessons, medical training, curiosity-driven experiments, or chemical, drug, food, or cosmetics testing, these animals are confined to barren cages, socially isolated, and psychologically traumatized.
+Experimenters immobilize them in restraint devices, force them to inhale toxic fumes, drill holes into their skulls, mutilate their brains, and burn their skin and eyes—and if the animals don’t die in the process, they’re killed afterward.
+Whether for biology lessons, medical training, curiosity-driven experiments, or chemical, drug, food, or cosmetics testing, they’re confined to cages, socially isolated, and psychologically traumatized.

-3. Ninety-nine percent of the animals used in laboratories aren’t covered by federal animal protection laws.
+3. Ninety-nine percent of the animals used in laboratories aren’t included in federal animal protection laws.

 © Doctors Against Animal Experiments

 4. Between 2015 and 2019, more than 300,000 animals covered under the AWA were subjected to painful experiments without pain relief.